Hegghammer/espanso-llm/README.md

 On Windows this is best done manually.

 a.
 In a terminal, run `where llm-cli` to get the path to the llm-cli executable on your system.
 Copy it to the clipboard

 b.
 Open `config.ini` in Notepad.
 On line 2, paste in the path to the llm-cli executable to the right of the equal sign, replacing `/path/to/llm-cli/executable`.

 c.
 Back in the terminal, run `espanso path packages` to output the path to the Espanso packages folder.
 Copy it to the clipboard.

 d.
 Back in `config.ini` in Notepad, on line 3, replace `/path/to/dbfile` with the path to the Espanso packages folder in your clipboard.
-Add `/llm/logs/chats.db` at the end.
+Append `/llm/logs/chats.db` to the path.

 e.
 On line 4, replace `/path/to/logfile` with the path to the Espanso packages folder in your clipboard.
-Add `/llm/logs/log.txt` at the end.
+Append `/llm/logs/log.txt` to the path.

 **4a.
 (Windows only): Replace `package.yml` and `/prompts`**

-NB: Windows users must also replace `package.yml` with the Windows-compatible version supplied with the package.
+Windows users must also replace `package.yml` with the Windows-compatible version supplied with the package.

 a.
 Delete `package.yml`

 b.
 Rename `package.yml.windows` to `package.yml`

 You also need to replace the prompts folder with the Windows-compatible one.

 a.
 Delete `/prompts`

 b.
 Rename `/prompts.windows` to `/prompts`

 **5. Configure the LLMs.**